ArturoDent/find-and-transform/README.md

 ```

 These variables should have the same resolved values as found at &nbsp; [vscode's pre-defined variables documentation](https://code.visualstudio.com/docs/editor/variables-reference#_predefined-variables).

-> ` ${resultsFiles}` is a specially created variable that will scope the next search to those files in the previous search's results.
-In this way you can run successive searches narrowing the scope each time to the previous search results files.
-See &nbsp;  [Search using the Panel](searchInPanel.md).

 > These path variables can also be used in a conditional like `${1:+${relativeFile}}`.
 If capture group 1, insert the relativeFileName.